gf712/ProStruct/README.md

 [![Build Status](https://travis-ci.org/gf712/ProStruct.svg?branch=master)](https://travis-ci.org/gf712/ProStruct)

 # ProStruct
-ProStruct is a protein structure analysis tool with the end goal of becoming a solution for protein structure analysis with high performance computing.
+ProStruct is a protein structure analysis tool with the end goal of becoming a fast and user friendly library.

 To achieve fast speeds and maximise performance given the available linear algebra libraries ProStruct uses Armadillo.
 Armadillo can currently use BLAS/LAPACK, OpenBLAS, MKL and NVBLAS.
-In addition the code is parallelised where possible using OpenMP (with intra and intercore optimisations).
+In addition, the code is parallelised where possible using OpenMP (with intra and intercore optimisations).

-In addition, ProStruct is available in Python (currently limited) using SWIG.
-The list of interfaces will continue to grow.
+In addition, ProStruct is available in Python, Perl and R using SWIG.
+The list of interfaces will (potentially) continue to grow.

 I also try to write C++ code using the latest standards, so you might need a relatively recent compiler to build Prostruct.